-We want to assure you that this conversation is easier than you may think.
+Now is the time to have the conversation, not when you are in crisis.
 Bringing your family together for an honest conversation about your plans and wishes is the first step.
 We consistently see that families who take this walk together have greater peace of mind.

-Now is the time to have the conversation, not when you are in crisis.
-End-of-life planning is more about living well.
-It’s about documenting and sharing your plans with those who are most important to you.
+Advance planning is about leaving well, and it’s about documenting and sharing your plans with those who are most important to you.

 - If you feel awkward starting the conversation, then acknowledge how you feel: “I have something on my mind that is sometimes uncomfortable to talk about, but I feel we need to.”

 - Many people who are sick care very deeply about not causing their family members pain or anguish.
 But the truth is, talking about funeral or memorial ceremony options makes it easier for families.